sagb/rsync-super/README.md

   + `EXE_PATH`: a path to the rsync executable.

   + `TEST_CHROOT_UID`: user ID of one of your real users, let's say "customers".
-    They may be all the same as `LOGIN_UID`, but may be different as well.
+    They may be all the same as `LOGIN_UID`, but may be different as well, if rsync was built with `--enable-uid-choice`.

   + `TEST_CHROOT_GID`: group ID of the aforementioned customer.